Malinda Kathleen Reese: Twisted Translations

 She came up with the idea of Twisted Translations while she was a student at Vassar College.
 After watching a video of "Let It Go" sung in various languages, she noticed that the Spanish translation wasn't exact.
 Her college friends began using Google Translate to create humorous alternatives to famous works of literature, inspiring Reese to do the same with song lyrics.
 Her first translation video was uploaded on February 10, 2014, and quickly went viral, amassing one million views within a week.
 On February 14, she announced on YouTube that she would create more translation videos.
 Other Twisted Translations songs include songs from Mulan, "One Day I'll Fly Away" from Moulin Rouge!, and "Hello" by Adele.
 In February 2024 she announced that she would be moving on from the channel after 10 years, having felt the project was "complete."

 MALINDA channel

 In 2018, she launched another YouTube channel, MALINDA, which contains vlogs, song covers, and comedic songs, as well as her original songs.
 In March 2019, the channel surpassed 100,000 subscribers.
-In January 2025 the „MALINDA” YT Channel had 1.75 million subs.